 Things To Do In Yokohama

-- Shop at Yokohama Chinatown
+• Shop at Yokohama Chinatown

-- Enjoy the Landmark Tower Sky Garden
+• Enjoy the Landmark Tower Sky Garden

-- Visit the Cup Noodles Museum
+• Visit the Cup Noodles Museum

 Kobe

-The city of Kobe is well known for one thing – World renowned Kobe Beef.
-Kobe Beef is the creme de la creme of beef in the entire world.
-Kobe beef is from the Tajima strain of Japanese Black cattle, and the real stuff can get very expensive.
+The city of Kobe is well known for one thing—the world-renowned Kobe Beef.
+Kobe Beef is the crème de la crème of the world of beef.
+It is from the Tajima strain of Japanese Black cattle, and the real stuff can get very expensive.
+Expect to pay at least ¥ 8,000 yen for Kobe Beef.
+Anything less, and it’s likely not the real deal.

+Do your research if you want the real Kobe beef.
+Many imitators will claim to serve you Kobe beef around Japan.
 On my first time traveling to Japan, I walked into the first restaurant advertising in the city of Kobe.
 I paid ¥2000 for the entire meal set.
 Was it delicious?
 Sure was.
 Was it real?
-Absolutely not.
+Not a chance.
+Kobe Beef is a special Japanese meal typically reserved for special occasions.
+If you’re a vegetarian or not a beef eater, don’t worry; there are many more things to do in Kobe than eat expensive beef.

 Top Things To Do In Kobe

-- Enjoy World Class Kobe Beef
+• Enjoy World Class Kobe Beef

-- Climb Mount Rokko
+• Climb Mount Rokko

-- Learn about sake at Kiku-Masamune Sake Brewery Company
+• Learn about sake at Kiku-Masamune Sake Brewery Company

 Osaka

-Located on the island of Honshu is Japan’s third largest city, Osaka.
-The city is huge, with a population of over 2.5 million people, and is bustling with plenty of things to see in Osaka.
+Japan’s third largest city, Osaka, is huge, has a population of over 2.5 million, and is bustling with plenty of things to see in Osaka.
+Osaka isn’t always on the traditional Japanese tourist trail like Kyoto and Tokyo, but it is full of life and things to do.

-Osaka isn’t always located on the traditional Japanese tourist trail like Kyoto and Tokyo, but it is full of life and things to do.
 Osaka has plenty of great restaurants, shopping, bars, and culturally interesting activities to keep visitors busy for at least a few days.
 Some of the best things to do in Osaka are to visit Den Den Town, Dotonbori, and Amerika-Mura.
 We spent three full days in Osaka and had a blast.

 Top Things To Do In Osaka

-- Try Jiggly Cheesecake
+• Try Jiggly Cheesecake

-- Evening Cruise on the Dotomborigawa River
+• Evening Cruise on the Dotomborigawa River

-- Sumiyoshi Taisha Temple (Japan landmark)
+• Sumiyoshi Taisha Temple (Japan landmark)

 Hakodate

-Other attractions in Hakodate, which is now connected all the way to Tokyo via Shinkansen, include the night view from Mount Hakodate, the star-shaped Goryokaku Fort (which is best viewed from nearby Goryokaku Tower, especially during cherry blossom season), and Yunokawa Onsen, where many spas are open to day visitors from the city.
+Other attractions in Hakodate, which is now connected to Tokyo via Shinkansen, include the night view from Mount Hakodate, the star-shaped Goryokaku Fort (which is best viewed from nearby Goryokaku Tower, especially during cherry blossom season), and Yunokawa Onsen, where many spas are open to day visitors from the city.
 Structures in historical Motomachi, including one of the only Russian Orthodox churches in Japan, pay homage to Hakodate’s colonial heritage.

 Things To Do In Hakodate

-- Tsugaru Fort
+• Tsugaru Fort

-- Go up Goryokaku Tower (Japan landmark)
+• Go up Goryokaku Tower (Japan landmark)

-- Explore Motomachi
+• Explore Motomachi

 Matsumoto